 Be certain about your intellectual property

 Intellectual property can be complex and various types of rights may be involved.
 You want to be able to identify exactly what you’re buying, for how much, and when it becomes yours.
-Without an IP Assignment Deed important details like these may be unclear.
+Without an IP Deed of Assignment, important details like these may be unclear.

-Using an IP Assignment Deed means that you can be certain that you’re the true owner of the work you’ve purchased.
+Using an IP Deed of Assignment means that you can be certain that you’re the true owner of the work you’ve purchased.
 If you’re not covered by this type of contract, the law may recognise the creator of the work as the owner.

 Frequently Asked Questions

-An Intellectual Property Assignment Deed is a document used to transfer ownership of intellectual property from one person to another.
-You can use an IP assignment deed when you purchase work (such as artwork or logos) from someone to ensure your business is the true owner of the work.
+It is a document used to transfer ownership of intellectual property from one person to another.
+You can use an IP Deed of Assignment when you purchase work (such as artwork or logos) from someone to ensure your business is the true owner of the work.
 You can also use it when selling your own intellectual property as part of your business.